 What you can expect to see

-In the 2 hours you have on the island, the wardens will provide useful information including free guides that feature a marked trail.
+On a guided walking visit, the wardens will provide useful information including free guides that feature a marked trail.
 You must remain on the designated paths to prevent wildlife disturbance and because the cliff edges are hazardous.

 - Seals: Most visitors will see grey seals hauled out on the rocks at the back of the island or swimming close into shore depending on the tide state.
 Cornwall is home to the majority of the world’s grey seal population, and so far, over 35 individual seals have been identified in Looe.
 Each seals markings are unique which, to the trained eye enables them to be identified.